Effects and handlers

 We declare the effect signature as an interface (like those that objects implement).

-An interface starts with the interface
+An interface starts with the interface keyword, followed by its name.

 Enclosed in curly braces, operations belonging to this interface are declared with their signature.

-While calling a method on an object would require us to know the receiver (e.g. exc.throw("boom!")
+While calling a method on an object would require us to know the receiver (e.g. exc.throw("boom!")),

-every operation can also be used as an effect by omitting the receiver and prepending the keyword do
+every operation can also be used as an effect by omitting the receiver and prepending the keyword do:

 def div(a: Double, b: Double) =